little-boy/fastapi-example/readme_old.md

 - create an endpoint that list the data
 - all of this containerised.

-/!\ Presentation (slides) of this course will be communicated on monday 06/11/2023, see you !

 ## Kubernetes / k8s
 - Used in demo : kubectl (or alias "k")
   - `kubectl {action} {resource type} ...`